 Higher education in Denmark comprises the short-cycle higher non-university programmes, the medium-cycle university and non-university programmes as well as the long-cycle university programmes.
 The educations are offered by 9 business academies, 11 university colleges, 11 maritime institutions, 11 art colleges3 as well as 8 universities.
-A total of 236,000 young people are registered at these institutions.
+In 2012/13 a total of 258,000 young people are registered at these institutions.

-In this mapping of the spread of entrepreneurship education at the higher education institutions in 2011/2012 the analysis is built on data about the following:
+In this mapping of the spread of entrepreneurship education at the higher education institutions in 2012/2013 the analysis is built on data about the following:

-- Teaching at the Danish business academies, university colleges, maritime institutions, art colleges as well as universities - FFE-YE competition: Start Up Programme - Entrepreneurship activities Number of participants in Venture Cup4 and other competitions, camps, The Consultancy Services for Inventors, projects supported by FFE-YE as well as teaching activities in student incubators (number of participants is not included in the total account).
+- Teaching at the Danish business academies, university colleges, maritime institutions, art colleges as well as universities - FFE-YE competition: Start Up Programme - Special activities Number of participants in Venture Cup4 and other competitions, camps, The Consultancy Services for Inventors, projects supported by FFE-YE as well as teaching activities in student incubators (the number of participants is not included in the total account).

 At the higher education institutions courses, subjects and modules have been identified by reviewing curricula, descriptions of courses and subjects as well as by direct contact with the institutions.
-At the universities a special model for categorizing the entrepreneurship courses is used.5
+At the universities a special model for categorizing the entrepreneurship courses is used5.